hdsouza-ms/teams-powerapps-app-templates/Perspectives/Documentation/README.md

-# Perspectives App Template - Documentations
+# Perspectives Sample App Template - Documentation

 ## How to use
 * [Use Perspectives sample app template](perspectives.md)